cwithmichael/dec2bin/README.md

-A small program that converts a positive integer to its binary representation.
+A small program that converts an integer to its binary representation.
-It works for integers up to 2^64-1
+It works for integers from (-2^64)-1 to (2^64)-1